ProfRosario/sandbox-readthedocs/docs/source/main.rst

-Welcome to the main Paint
+Tite: Welcome to Main Page
 ===================================

 Main page of Python library.